MissVeronica/um-landing-page-for-email-links/README.md

 Add the Landing Page slug to your UM Settings -> Access -> Restriction Content -> Exclude the following URLs  and click "Add new URL"

-Add the source.php file from this posting https://github.com/MissVeronica/um-landing-page-for-email-links/blob/main/source.php to your child-theme functions.php file

-or use the "Code Snippets" plugin https://wordpress.org/plugins/code-snippets/

 ## Solution

-This code snippet will replace the "Account Activation" and "Password Reset" links from the emails being sent to the users.
+This plugin will replace the "Account Activation" and "Password Reset" links from the emails being sent to the users.
 A hook in WordPress wp_mail is used for the replacement.
 The "Account Activation" link User ID is replaced by the User Login name.

 The email links will now point to the "um-landing-page" but still with the original hashes and for the "Password Reset" the User ID as a GET parameter.